Winner Winner Chicken Dinner Logo

 ⚠️ Myths Debunked

-• • Modern phones can't be "overcharged"
+• • Modern phones cannot be "overcharged"

 🔧 Troubleshooting Guide